Binghamton-University-CS/cs310-fall2025-cp0-aidan-clarke/README.md

 With respect to the honesty statement, if you have any doubts whatsoever about whether you have completed the assignment appropriately, please describe briefly here:
+I was unable to push the content from the remote servers back to GitHub, I will attend office hours to figure out the issue and resolve it